 • The most used lot is the southwest quadrant of the interchange of Interstate Highway 43 and State Highway 28, and is situated east of County Highway A across from Deer Trace Shopping Center.
 This lot has a capacity of 45 motor vehicles.
-In 2017, this lot's average volume was 24, giving the lot an average volume-to-capacity ratio of 0.53.
-This lot was below capacity every month in 2017, with the peak months in 2017 being January, May and August.
-It should be noted that in 2017, data were not reported for this lot in October; average volume was calculated based on averaging the months in which data were available.
-To date in 2018 (January through October), this lot's average volume was 21, giving this lot an average volume-to-capacity ratio of 0.47.
-This lot has been below capacity every month to date in 2018, with the peak months in 2018 to date being February and September.
+In 2018, this lot's average volume was 20, giving the lot an average volume-to-capacity ratio of 0.44.
+This lot was below capacity every month in 2018, with the peak months in 2018 being February and September.
+In 2019, this lot's average volume was 16, giving this lot an average volume-to-capacity every month in 2019, with the peak months in 2019, with the peak months in 2019, with the peak months in 2019 to date being May and June.

-Figure 14: Park and Ride Usage: I-43 & STH 23
+Figure 14: Park-and-Ride Usage: I-43 & STH 28

 • A second lot is located in the northwest quadrant of the interchange of Interstate Highway 43 and County Highway V, and is situated along the Interstate's west frontage road.
 This lot has a capacity of 30 motor vehicles, and also includes bike racks for six bicycles.
-In 2017, this lot's average volume was 9, giving this lot an average volume-to-capacity ratio of 0.30.
-This lot was below capacity every month in 2017, with the peak month in 2017 being January.
-It should be noted that in 2017, data were not reported for this lot in October; average volume was calculated based on averaging the months in which data were available.
-To date in 2018, this lot's average volume was 6, giving this lot an average volume-to-capacity ratio of 0.20.
-This lot has been below capacity every month to date in 2018, with the peak months in 2018 to date being June, July and October.
+In 2018, this lot's average volume was 6, giving this lot an average volume-to-capacity ratio of 0.20.
+This lot was below capacity every month in 2018, with the peak months in 2018 being June, July and October.
+In 2019, this lot's average volume was 4, giving this lot an average volume-to-capacity ratio of 0.13.
+This lot has been below capacity every month in 2019, with the peak month in 2019 being December.

-Figure 15: Park and Ride Usage: I-43 & CTH V/West Frontage Road
+Figure 15: Park-and-Ride Usage: I-43 & CTH V/West Frontage Road

 • A third park-and-ride lot is located in Sheboygan County but outside the metropolitan planning area at the Interstate Highway 43/County Highway AA interchange around the Village of Oostburg.
 This lot has a capacity of 30 motor vehicles.
-In 2017, this lot's average volume was 8, giving this lot an average volume-to-capacity ratio of 0.27.
-This lot was below capacity every month in 2017, with the peak month in 2017 being February.
-It should be noted that in 2017, data were not reported for this lot in October; average volume was calculated based on averaging the months for which data were available.
-To date in 2018, this lot's average volume was 5, giving this lot an average volume-to-capacity ratio of 0.17.
-This lot has been below capacity every month to date in 2018, with the peak months in 2018 to date being August and October.
+In 2018, this lot's average volume was 6, giving the lot an average volume-to-capacity ratio of 0.20.
+This lot was below average every month in 2018, with the peak months in 2018 being August and October.
+In 2019, the lot's average volume was 8, giving this lot an average volume-to-capacity ratio of 0.27.
+This lot has been below capacity every month in 2019, with the peak months in 2019, with the peak months in 2019 again being August and October.

-Figure 16: Park and Ride Usage: I-43 & CTH AA
+Figure 16: Park-and-Ride Usage: I-43 & CTH AA